-4.1 CONFIGURATION
+5.1 CONFIGURATION

-We have implemented the proposed strategy using OptorSim, a simulator for Data Grids.
-OptorSim was presented by the European Data Grid (EDG) project [17].
 The study of our scheduling algorithm is carried out using a model of the EU Data Grid Testbed [17] sites and their associated network geometry as shown in Fig. 2.
 Initially all jobs are placed on CERN (European Organization for Nuclear Research) storage element.
 CERN contains original copy of some data sample files that cannot be removed.
 Since all files are available in Site 0, so any job sent to this site does not require any file transfer.
 Therefore in our simulation we only consider all CE sites except site 0.
 Each file is set to be 1 GB.
 To record file transfer time and path, we changed OptorSim code.
 A job will typically request a set of logical filename(s) for data access.
 The order in which the files are requested is specified by the access pattern.
-We considered three different access patterns: sequential (files are accessed in the order stated in the job configuration file, Gaussian random walk (files are accessed using a Gaussian distribution), and Random Zipf access (given by $P_i = K/$ i^{s} , where P{i} is the frequency of the ith ranked item, K is the popularity of the most frequently accessed data item and S determines the shape of the distribution).
+We considered four different access patterns: sequential (files are accessed using a flat random distribution), Gaussian random walk (files are accessed using a Gaussian distribution), and Random Zipf access (given by $P_i = K/i^s$ , where $P_i$ is the frequency of the ith ranked item, K is the popularity of the most frequently accessed data item and S determines the shape of the distribution).